debsamanta5571-dot/moba-prototype/README.md

 - **New delivery type** — subclass `UMobaGameplayAbility`, implement `PrepareCast` / `OnCastNotify`.
 You get prediction, cooldown tags, energy, plant, and montage notify for free.
 Do not start from `UGameplayAbility`.
 - **New hero** — Blueprint child of `AMobaBaseCharacter`, fill `AbilitySlots`.
 Slots copy from the parent CDO if the child left them empty.
 Mesh, hat, shop catalog live on that BP.
 - **New on-hit behavior** — add an `FMobaEffectSpec` (slow, stun, heal, haste).
 Damage still goes through `UMobaCombatLibrary::ApplyMobaDamage`, which refuses simulated copies and friendly fire.
+- **New persistent stat** — add a replicated field on `UMobaAttributeSet`, init it on the hero CDO, then either read it in the combat library (like damage / resist) or add an `EMobaShopStat` case so the shop can buy it.
+Temporary CC is not an attribute; it is `UMobaStatusComponent`.

 Not a framework.
 Two heroes are hardcoded in `GetHeroChoiceCount` / `GetHeroClassAt` (`BP_Brawler`, `BP_Mage`).
 Teams are 1 and 2.
 Montage notifies are `Ability.1`–`Ability.4`, so a fifth slot is a tag and a HUD slot, not a one-click.
-Shop stats are an enum.
 Those are the seams.

 ### Ability core